 - More information on, for example, accommodation services can be got from Visit Karelia Tourist Service (visitkarelia.fi)

 - Koli Activ Oy (koliactiv.com) at Ukko-Koli rents canoes, bikes etc. at Koli Harbour's Alamaja.

 - Snow shoes and skies an be rent from Koli Shop Retkitupa (feelkoli.fi).

 - Please contact Rinnetupa (Break Sokos Hotel Koli) to rent slalom equipment.

 - All parts of Koli Nature Centre Ukko are accessible by wheelchair.
-There are wheelchair ramps to the exhibition area, elevators to the second floor, where the audiovisual equipment and conference facilities are located, and toilets for the disabled.
+There are wheelchair ramps to the exhibition area, elevators to the second floor, where the audiovisual equipment and conference facilities are located, and an accessible toilet.

 - By Ukko-Koli lookout point there is a separate accessible lookout point, which is at the end of a wide path.